-In an effort to continuously expand upon the Academy College community commitment, we are pleased to offer the Alliance Program Scholarship to students associated with our Partner community businesses and organizations.
-This Alliance Program, which provides a ten percent tuition discount to participant employees and clients, allows members of the local community an opportunity to promote high quality, in-demand education programs that will continue to benefit the community at large.
+In an effort to continuously expand upon the Academy College community commitment, we are pleased to offer the Tuition Discount Alliance Program to students associated with our Partner community businesses and organizations.
+This Alliance Program, which provides a ten (10%) percent tuition discount to participant employees and their immediate family, allows members of the local community an opportunity to promote high quality, in-demand education programs that will continue to benefit the community at large.